 To that end, this paper focuses on one of the first, obvious requirements that one might put on an invariant so as to render its compositional computation efficient, that is, \textit{additivity}.
 By this we mean that we are interested in invariants $F$ which can be computed on any large Petri net $P$ as a sum $F(P) = \sum_{i = 1}^N F(P_i)$ whenever $P$ is built as a gluing of many small nets $P_1, \dots, P_N$.
 In this paper we completely determine \textit{all} of the additive invariants for composable Petri nets.
-Furthermore, these invariants can be easily implemented in the software package \href{https://github.com/AlgebraicJulia/AlgebraicPetri.jl}{AlgebraicPetri.jl}.
 Our results show that additivity forces the invariants to describe simple structural requirements.
 Thus one can think of a ladder of semantic complexity of isomorphism-invariant mappings on Petri nets where additive invariants occupy lower rungs compared to invariants such as mass action kinetics which is a map, defined in~\cite{reaction-networks-pollard-baez}, from Petri nets into differential equations that respects gluing.